Federal Center of Neurosurgery (Tyumen): Structure

 The hospital consists of five specialized units: for adults (neurovascular, vertebrological, the neuro-oncology unit, functional neurosurgery), with 20 beds per each unit and for children, with 15 beds.

 Besides, there is the admission office counted for 80 visits per turn.

 The subsidiary units: the medical ultrasonography department, the operating suite, the department of perioperative medicine and life support.

 Provided health care

-The medical care provided by the hospital with concern of the 34th Article of the Federal Law of the 21st of November, 2011 № 323 «About the basics of the health protection of the Russian Federation citizens».
+The medical care provided by the hospital with concern of the 34th Article of the Federal Law of the 21st of November, 2011 No. 323 «About the basics of the health protection of the Russian Federation citizens».
 The medical care for the citizens of the Russian Federation is provided within the government procurement, for free, regardless of the region of residence.
 The patients may get the medical care via the appointments of the regional medical departments and also via the own admission office of the center.

 The clinic provides treatment of such diseases as:

 Statistically, 80% of the patients make complete recovery, 15% keep curing with medicaments.
 Due to the minimally invasive surgery methods, the tissues intrusion is minimal.
 It helps to discharge the majority of the patients from a hospital already through 3–5 days after surgery.